graphbookai/graphbook/docs/guides.rst

 Now, when you run the workflow, you can observe that the classification only happens for Pikachu, Charmander, and Bulbasaur.

 Last but not least, let's create two resource nodes that will store the model and image processor and feed it to the PokemonClassifier step.
-This is important because models are heavy and we don't want to load them every time we add a new PokemonClassifer to our workflow.
+This is important because models are heavy and we don't want to load them every time that we add a new PokemonClassifer to our workflow.
-But, the way we did it is okay if we're just using one of those pokemon classifier models.
+Note that the way we did it is fine for now since we're just using one of those pokemon classifier models, but normally, it is good practice to separate the model and it's execution.
 The top of your PokemonClassifier node should look like this:

 .. code-block:: python